Clotto42524/Clotto42524.github.io/_posts/2024-03-11-Chi-Square-Test-Mailer-Campaign.md

 mailer2_signup_rate = 127 / (209 + 127)
 ```

-In preparation for running our test, we can create our null hypothesis, our alternative hypothesis and set our acceptance criteria of .05.
+In preparation for running our test, we can create our null hypothesis, our alternative hypothesis, and set our acceptance criteria of .05.
-While this isnt strictly needed for our test, it'll be nice to have it to state the conclusion at the end.
+While this isn't strictly needed for our test, it'll be nice to have it to state the conclusion at the end.

 ```python
 null_hypothesis = "There is no relationship between mailer type and signup rate.
 They are independent."